Australia’s tour of India: Ashwin returns for India; Kohli, Rohit rested for first two ODIs

-Ravichandran Ashwin was named in India’s squad for the upcoming three-match One Day International series against Australia on Monday.
+R Ashwin was named in India’s squad for the upcoming three-match One Day International series against Australia on Monday.

 Chief Selector Ajit Agarkar and captain Rohit Sharma named a 15-member squad for the first two ODIs which will be led by KL Rahul.